How do you eat yours? I eat mine in this heavenly Creme Egg Yoghurt Parfait - layers of absolute deliciousness.

 Notes

-If you wish to share this recipe, then please do so by using the share buttons provided.
-Do not screenshot or post recipe or content in full.
+If you wish to share this recipe, then please do so by using the share buttons provided at top of this post.

-Nutritional information is an estimate and is to be used for informational purposes only.
-Ingredients can vary greatly from brand to brand and therefore it would be impossible to give accurate information.
+Nutritional information etc are an estimate and are to be used for informational purposes only.
+Ingredients can vary in values from brand to brand and therefore it would be impossible to give accurate information.
+It is always advised that you calculate values yourself by the ingredients you use and the tools provided to you as a member of the programme you are following.

 Check Legal section, for Full Disclaimer, Disclosure and Privacy Policy.